-The reasons for such a decision can be various:
+The possible reasons for such a decision include:

-# 1: One can be not completely sure if the custom website is what they truly need to meet their business goals.
+# 1: One can be not completely sure if a custom website is what they truly need to meet their business goals.

-Thus, they stick to a cheaper and less time-consuming option just to test the idea and maybe provide their customers with Minimum Viable Product (MVP) to get feedback.
+Thus, they stick to a cheaper and less time-consuming option to just test the idea and maybe provide their customers with a Minimum Viable Product (MVP) to get feedback.

 # 2: Some business owners may not be ready to allocate a budget for a custom platform.

-It’s easier for them to pay a certain amount of money monthly than to spend more once.
+It’s easier for them to pay a certain amount of money monthly than to spend more all at once.

 # 3: It’s also possible that you might need a website for marketing purposes.

-There are several most known eCommerce website builders on the market:
+There are several well-known eCommerce website builders on the market:

 Regardless of website builders’ affordability, many business owners opt for a custom platform.

-Certainly, if we take such advantages of website builders like relatively low price and faster building process out of the competition, a custom platform can be seen as an absolute winner.
+Certainly, if we take such advantages of website builders like the relatively low price and a faster building process out of the competition, a custom platform can be seen as an absolute winner.

-But don’t get confused, neither of the two options is better than each other, it’s just that one’s more suitable for a certain case than the other.
+However, don’t get confused, as neither of the two options is necessarily better than each other, it’s just that one’s more suitable for a certain case than the other.

-Let’s take a closer look at when an eCommerce website from scratch can be a better option.
+Let’s take a closer look at when an eCommerce website from scratch can be the better option.

-# 1: You know that the idea you have will work.
+# 1: You definitely know that the idea you have will work.
 You might know it if:

 # 2: You’ve overgrown the stage where a website builder was covering your business needs.

-For instance, certain features aren’t extensive enough, or the web hoster can’t handle the number of users your website has every day, and so on.
+For instance, if certain features aren’t extensive enough, or the web hoster can’t handle the number of users your website gets every day, and so on.

-# 3: You need a specific set of features or additional integrations that a website builder can’t offer or doesn’t allow to add.
+# 3: You need a specific set of features or additional integrations that a website builder can’t offer or doesn’t allow adding.

 Even if it does, non-custom experience from website builders can be a little overpriced.